lubnc4261/Python-Terminal/README.md

 I will try to make the code better and update it so all Versions will be listed in the folder

+- subdomains.txt is needed for the subfinder command

 # Commands

 List of all commands so far... (only documented for the newest version)